avcloudy/murmuration/README.md

-# Unnamed Torrent Project
+# Murmuration
 v0.0.2-alpha
-Unnamed Torrent Project is an implementation of a torrent client written in Swift.
+Murmuration  is an implementation of a torrent client written in Swift.
 The hope is to make a Mac-native GUI torrent client written completely in Swift and SwiftUI.
 Using Swift to build familiarity in the language, and hopefully to reuse a lot of this work to make a phone app manager for the torrent client that runs on iOS.